yukairex/nft-discord-bot-cryptotesters/README.md

 # NFT Discord Bot
-This is a discord bot for CryptoTesters Community.
+This is a discord bot for CryptoTesters Community, forked from https://github.com/lucid-eleven/nft-discord-bot.
 All the token metadata is being retrieved from Quixotic Market API instead of directly from the tokenURI in the smart contract.

 # Supported functions
 The following functions are currently supported: